fugazi/carbonfour-selenium-4/README.md

 * [Selenium WebDriver](https://www.selenium.dev/) as the web browser automation framework using the latest 4.3. version
 * [AssertJ](https://joel-costigliola.github.io/assertj/) as the fluent assertion library
 * [Log4J2](https://logging.apache.org/log4j/2.x/) as the logging management strategy
-* [WebDriverManager](https://github.com/bonigarcia/webdrivermanager) as the Selenium binaries management
+* ~~[WebDriverManager](https://github.com/bonigarcia/webdrivermanager) as the Selenium binaries management~~
 * [Owner](http://owner.aeonbits.org/) to minimize the code to handle the properties file

 ### ⚡️Automation Test Strategy
 We know that any automation project starting with a good test architecture.

-This projects has UI Tests using Selenium Webdriver with latest 4.3. version.
+This projects has UI Tests using Selenium Webdriver with latest 4.6. version.

 The website under test is an e-commerce website [here](https://ecommerce-playground.lambdatest.io) to test different domain access according to the scope of each test.